How Does an AA Meeting Online Compare to an In-Person AA Meeting?

 The most obvious difference between online AA and in-person AA is that one happens strictly on the internet when it comes down to it.
 Online AA requires access to a device with the internet, while in-person AA expects that you can travel to and from your meetings.
 Each kind of AA has its pros and cons, and weighing them out could help you decide which is right for you.

-Depending on what type of aa meeting you join, there may be an aa membership or dues to pay before you join.
+Depending on what type of AA meeting you join, there may be an AA membership or dues to pay before you join.

 If you are immunocompromised and cannot attend in-person meetings right now, it's essential to understand the pros and cons to ensure you are getting the treatment you need.